GuidoBelluomo/JS-Approximated-Spring/README.md

 # JS-Approximated-Spring
-An approximated class that approaches a set scalar value to a scalar target value, with an approximated and configurable springyness.
+An helper class that approaches a set scalar value to a scalar target value, with an approximated and configurable springyness.

 Example usage: